 In the Lifetime of the Buddha

 The lazy son was an earlier birth of Laludayi, a disciple of the Buddha who was quite stupid.
-One time after Sariputta and Moggallana, the Buddha’s two chief disciples, had discussed a question the other disciples praised them.
+One time after Sariputta and Moggallana, two of the Buddha’s top disciples, had discussed a question the other disciples praised them.
 But this foolish disciple thought his knowledge was equal to theirs and curled his lip in scorn.

 When the Buddha heard the other disciples discussing his disrespect, he told this story so they knew that Laludayi had also shown his foolishness through lip curling in the past.